Taiwan prepares to elect a president and legislature in what's seen as a test of control with China

 Lai is considered the front-runner in the race, but Hou trails closely.
 While the Nationalists formally support unification with China, they say they want to do so on their own terms, a somewhat abstract concept given the Communist Party’s demand for total power, but which some consider as a useful workaround to avoid outright conflict.

-Beijing has labeled Lai a “Taiwan independence element,” an appellation he has not repudiated and which carries little or no stigma in Taiwan.
+Beijing has labeled Lai a “Taiwan independence element,” an appellation that he hasn’t repudiated and which carries little or no stigma in Taiwan.
 Lai, however, has pledged to continue current President Tsai Ing-wen’s policy that Taiwan is already independent and needs to make no declaration of independence that could spark a military attack from China.

-While running third in most surveys, the TPP’s Ko said during a news conference Friday he would aim to strike a balance between Taiwan and the U.S. that would not upset relations with China.
+While running third in most surveys, the TPP’s Ko said during a news conference Friday that he would aim to strike a balance between Taiwan and the U.S. that wouldn’t upset relations with China.

 “The U.S. is the most powerful country in the world and Taiwan’s most important ally,” he said.
 “So no matter who is elected, the relationship between Taiwan and the U.S. will not change.”